-For some viewers, Liza Mandelup's Sundance award winner Jawline will seem stranger than fiction.
+For some viewers, Liza Mandelup's Sundance award winner lawline will seem stranger than fiction.
 For others it will hit hard as an exposé of the reality of seeking internet fame.
-A dreamy blend of documentary and Instagramworthy visuals, it may be steering into spoiler territory to confirm that its story and characters are indeed very real, even though they gear their lives towards fantasy
+A dreamy blend of documentary and Instagramworthy visuals, it may be steering into spoiler territory to confirm that its story and characters are indeed very real, even though they gear their lives towards fantasy.

-Charting the rise of aspiring internet star Austyn Tester as he tries to escape his life in Kingsport Tennessee Mandelup captures Austyn promoting his personal brand of positivity, intermingled with romantic imagery of a carefree teen summer.
+Charting the rise of aspiring internet star Austyn Tester as he tries to escape his life in Kingsport, Tennessee, Mandelup captures Austyn promoting his personal brand of positivity. intermingled with romantic imagery of a carefree teen summer.
 In a style reminiscent of Andrea Arnold, Harmony Korine and Sean Baker, Jawline eschews traditional documentary tropes and forgoes introduction to the subjects aside from Tester.
 Those well versed in YouTube controversy may recognise 21-year-old 'manager' Michael Weist, whose flock of demi-celebrities, living together in an LA mansion, are so consumed with their online personas they can barely manage laundry or feeding themselves.
-It is this dream that of the subjects, Mandelup presents a Austyn is chasing.
+It is this dream that Austvn is chasing